 No Size Fits All

-If you were to straight-up copy the format of one of these existing style guides, not only is that ethically problematic, but you’d risk spending lots of time and money building “solutions” to problems that don’t exist at your organization.
-That’s called a poor product-market fit, and it means your style guide won’t get used.
-Thus, there’s no ideal style guide, just an ideal style guide for a given situation.
+If you were to straight-up copy the format of one of these products, not only is that ethically problematic, but you’d risk spending lots of time and money building “solutions” to problems that don’t exist at your organization.
+That’s called a poor product-market fit, and it means your design system won’t get used.
+Thus, there’s no ideal design system, just an ideal design system for a given situation.

 So what’s your situation?
-Will building a style guide solve your potential users’ pain points?
+Will building a design system solve your potential users’ pain points?
 Whose will they solve?
 If you’re not sure, then it’s time to find out.